Amen or The Pederasty: Controversy

 The day after the inauguration of the exhibition, multiple demonstrations and demands for its closure occurred.
 The Catholic Church called it the greatest offense to Christian belief on numerous occasions.
 Azcona documented all these situations of confrontation and included them in the exhibitions of the work.
 The artist endured more than five years of judicial proceedings for complaints about the work at many different courts and judicial entities.

 Abel Azcona's work denounces child abuse and has been persecuted and denounced for being critical of the Church in works such as Amen or The Pederasty.
 This last one was sued three times before the Superior Court of Justice of Navarra for three crimes and alleged desecration and blasphemy.
-The first one by the Archbishopric of Pamplona and Tudela, who are representatives of the Catholic Church in the north of Spain.
-The second one, by the Delegation of the Government in Navarra, controlled by the Popular Party at the time, and the third one by The Asociación Española de Abogados Cristianos (Spanish Association of Christian Lawyers), who also made criminal complaints against Azcona.
+The first one was by the Archbishopric of Pamplona and Tudela, who are representatives of the Catholic Church in the north of Spain.
+The second one, by the Delegation of the Government in Navarra, controlled by the Popular Party at the time, and the third one was by The Asociación Española de Abogados Cristianos (Spanish Association of Christian Lawyers), who also made criminal complaints against Azcona.
 The lawsuits were won by Azcona, however the group took the complaint to the Supreme Court.
 Whilst awaiting the case being heard by the Supreme Court, the Association of Christian Lawyers, in this instance acting alone, started an action against Spain in the European Court of Human Rights in Strasbourg for not condemning Azcona, and according to them, to protect him.
-Each time the work was shown, the complaint was re-formulated, so Azcona was cited in the Court of Justice of Palma de Mallorca and in the High Court of Justice of Catalonia in Barcelona.
-After five years of judicial proceedings for critical works against the Catholic Church and more specifically, with pedophilia, Azcona declared his " disobedience" in relation to charges, and the complainants included obstruction of justice in their complaints.
+Each time the work was shown, the complaint was re-formulated, so Azcona was cited in the Court of Justice of Palma de Mallorca and the High Court of Justice of Catalonia in Barcelona.
+After five years of judicial proceedings for critical works against the Catholic Church and more specifically, with pedophilia, Azcona declared his "disobedience" in relation to charges, and the complainants included obstruction of justice in their complaints.

 When the High Court of Justice of Catalonia issued a judicial arrest warrant in 2019 after Azcona failed to appear before the court for the third time, Azcona went into exile and settled in Lisbon, Portugal.
 This has not prevented him from opening new exhibitions in the Spain and publishing critical works.
 He defends his artistic ideology and his political ideas, which are supported by certain sectors of the Spanish left-wing.
 Conversely, his works are seen as desecrations and sacrileges by the most conservative sector of Spanish and Latin American society.

 Collection

 The work has been exhibited in various museums in Berga, Mallorca, Murcia, Madrid and Lleida, cities of Spain.
-The latest exhibition in Lleida was presented by art collector Tatxo Benet.
+The latest exhibition in Lleida was presented by art collector Tatxo Benet, who added it to his Censored Art Collection.
+It is displayed at the Museu de l'Art Prohibit in Barcelona.